-In the late sixteenth century the Japanese warlord Toyotomi Hideyoshi invaded Korea and endangered the Ming dominance of the peninsula.
-At the same time the Jurchens were united under the khan Nurhaci (Chinese name Taizu of the Qing 清太祖, r.
-1616-1626) who founded the Later Jin dynasty, the predecessor of the Qing 清 (1644-1911) that would eventually conquer the Ming empire.
+In the late sixteenth century the Japanese warlord Toyotomi Hideyoshi 豊臣秀吉 invaded Korea and endangered the Ming dominance of the Peninsula.
+At the same time the Jurchen tribes were united under the khan Nurhaci (Chinese name Taizu of the Qing 清太祖, r.
+1616-1626).
+He founded the Later Jin dynasty 後金, the predecessor of the Qing 清 (1644-1911) that eventually conquered the Ming empire.

 After the fall of Beijing in 1644, several Ming princes fought for the survival of the dynasty.
 This period is commonly known as that of the Southern Ming 南明 (1644-1661).